Yimura/RemoteUnlockMC/README.md

 - BLE : Not really an abstraction at this point (2025-01-23)
 - GPIO : Self explanatory
 - Storage (and StorageItem) : Abstraction around NVS

+## Checklist for broken project

+- Are the required components defined in main/CMakeLists.txt
+- Did you create a new sdkconfig?
+This might have disabled certain features required for this project (nimble_ble, nvs_flash, ...)